MLXIO

 The practical issue is not whether the singularity arrives tomorrow.
 It is whether major AI labs now treat ordinary product updates, such as Gemini decoding parking signs, as early pieces of a much larger system.

-At Google I/O, Hassabis’s remark followed announcements that pushed AI deeper into search, apps, agents, video, and research workflows.
-Semafor reported that the keynote included “flashy new models, AI agents, a smarter search box, tools for work and video creation, and smart glasses.”
+At Google I/O, Hassabis’s remark followed announcements that pushed AI deeper into search, the Gemini app, agents, video, and research workflows.
+Semafor reported that the keynote included “flashy new models, AI agents, a smarter search box, Gmail voice search and other tools for work, video creation, and smart glasses.”
 That makes the phrase less like a throwaway flourish and more like a thesis statement.

 If Google believes these tools sit on the road to AGI, then products such as AI agents and scientific assistants are likely to be judged by more than convenience.
 They become tests of autonomy, reliability, and whether models can perform useful work with less human steering.